AliyunContainerService/kubernetes-cronhpa-controller/README.md

 Events:               <none>
 ```

-if the `State` of cronhpa job is `Succeed` means the last execution is successful. `Submitted` means the cronhpa job is submitted to the cron engine but haven't be executed so far.
+if the `State` of cronhpa job is `Succeed` that means the last execution is successful. `Submitted` means the cronhpa job is submitted to the cron engine but haven't be executed so far.

 ## Implementation Details
 The following is an example of a `CronHorizontalPodAutoscaler`.